This chapter describes how to load XML data into Oracle XML DB with a focus on SQL*Loader.

 See Also:Chapter 3, "Using Oracle XML DB"

-Starting with Oracle9i release 1 (9.0.1), the Export-Import utility and SQL*Loader support
+In Oracle9i release 1 (9.0.1) and higher, the Export-Import utility and SQL*Loader support

 XMLType as a column type.
 Starting with Oracle Database 10g, SQL*Loader also supports loading